 To do this, it helps to be able to read the room, so to speak.
 In other words, don’t ask for reviews from people you feel were dissatisfied with your service.
 Ask for a review when you feel the customer is happy or upbeat.

 Also, if you do have negative reviews, be sure to respond to them.
-This sometimes helps people change their reviews, and it shows to other consumers that you care about the customer experience and that you are willing to right wrongs.
+This sometimes helps people change their reviews, showing to other consumers that you care about the customer experience and are willing to right wrongs.
 P.S. you should be responding to your positive reviews as well.

 Google reviews for plumbers are but one facet of the larger category of reputation management.
-Reputation management has to do with your standing on digital platforms, including review websites like Yelp, social media, local business directories, and more.
+Reputation management involves your standing on digital platforms, including review websites like Yelp, social media, local business directories, and more.

 Effective reputation management can also help you get more Google reviews.
 But it’s a multi-faceted, time-consuming process.
 Luckily we provide full reputation management services here at Plumbing Webmasters.